-For a year, I delighted in the joys of teaching, and then I was recruited to train incoming teachers to help them adapt to their new environment.
+For a year, I delighted in the joys of teaching, before being recruited to provide cultural acclimatization training to incoming teachers to help them adapt to their new environment.
 I missed the classroom, but this new position gave me the opportunity to observe a Japanese corporate environment up close.
-This time in the office taught me the value of cultural diplomacy, while my hiring and training sessions yielded invaluable lessons about human nature.
+It also taught me the value of cultural diplomacy, while my hiring and training sessions yielded invaluable lessons about human nature.

-One of the benefits of my job was meeting and falling in love with a young teacher from California named Jona ("John-a").
-We had a whirlwind romance and were married within a year, at the Alien Registration Desk of our local city hall.
-After more than a year in Japan, Jona wanted to return home to obtain her special education credential and become a full-time teacher, so we said goodbye to our friends in Japan and moved to California.
+One of the benefits of my job was meeting and falling in love with a young teacher from California named Jona (pronounced "John-ah").
+We were soon married at our local city hall.
+After more than a year in Japan, Jona really wanted to return home to obtain her special education credential and become a full-time teacher, so we said goodbye to our friends in Japan and moved to California.

 In those early days, Jona went back to school for her master's degree and teaching credential, while I did some freelance public relations consulting for a friend from Japan.
 He was trying to obtain funding and equipment to film a documentary about motorcycle gangs in Japan.
 This was in 2003, before established blogs and social networks existed.
-We created a website and a makeshift blog, interviewed people by phone and on camera, issued press releases, and created a network of supporters.
+We created a website and a blog (before there were blogs), interviewed experts, built relationships in the media and created a network of supporters.
 I'm proud to say that the film was completed a few years ago and lived up to our expectations.
 With the project relocating to Japan for pre-production and shooting, I started looking for something else in California.

 Conrad N. Hilton Foundation